-NAPO Position: NAPO will continue to work with the Postal Police Officers' Association and Congress to develop legislative strategies to ensure PPOs are properly utilized, compensated, and protected.
+NAPO Position: NAPO will continue to work with the Postal Police Officers' Association and Congress to support legislative strategies to ensure PPOs are properly utilized, compensated, and protected.

-For further information on any of these issues, please contact NAPO at (800) 322-NAPO or (703) 549-0775, or email NAPO at info@napo.org
+For further information on any of NAPO's legislative priorities, please contact NAPO at (703) 549-0775 or email NAPO at info@napo.org.